dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 which acquires directories from the queue through `acquire()`, inspects their contents, and records statistics for the files found, grouped by extension and cumulative size.
 Subdirectories discovered during the traversal are not processed immediately; instead, they are registered as new tasks within the `acquired_task` object associated with the current directory.
-At its destruction, this object automatically transfers the accumulated tasks to the queue and signals completion of the original task through RAII.
+Upon destruction, the object automatically transfers the accumulated tasks to the queue and signals completion of the original task.

-The implementation of `process_directories()` is based on `std::filesystem::directory_iterator`[^2].
+This behavior is implemented using RAII.

-This iterator visits only the entries contained directly within a directory and does not visit the subdirectories.
+The implementation of `process_directories()` is based on `std::filesystem::directory_iterator`[^2], which iterates over the entries contained within a directory but does not visit its subdirectories.
 The iteration order is unspecified by the standard, except that each directory entry is visited exactly once.